yerassyl-clou/data-collection/README.md

 - stream raw events through Kafka,
 - clean and store data to SQLite in hourly batches,
 - run daily analytics on stored data,
-- document the pipeline and results.
+- document the pipeline and results

 Architecture Overview
 DAG 1 — Continuous Ingestion (Pseudo Streaming)
 Flow: API -> Producer -> Kafka (`raw_events`)
-- Runs regularly and launches a long-running producer process.
+- Runs periodically and produces new events on each execution
-- Fetches new data from API every few minutes.
+- Fetches new data from the OpenAQ API every run
-- Sends raw JSON messages into Kafka topic.
+- Sends raw JSON messages into Kafka topic

 Outputs:
 - Kafka topic: `raw_events`